blocq-inc/lamportVerifier/ReadMe.md

 ### Lamport Lib And Tests

 ## Explanation
+A library for verifying Lamport Signatures from within an Ethereum EVM smart contract.
+Written in Solidity.
+This library is part of an ongoing effort by Pauli Group to ensure that blockchain technology continues to be viable in the face of Quantum Computing.

 ## Standard Implementation Notes
 - The last function argument MUST be the Lamport Signature